-Depending on your state, employers may be required to provide workers compensation.
+Depending on your state, your employer may be required to provide workers compensation.
 But requirements vary depending on the type of employer and your status with that employer.

 For example, brokers in California are required to provide workers’ compensation for real estate agents, independent contractors, and 1099 employees.
-When you’re covered under a workers’ compensation policy, your medical costs, and even a portion of lost wages, can be recouped if you have a workplace injury.
+So as an agent covered under an employer’s workers’ compensation policy, your medical costs, and even a portion of lost wages, can be recouped if you have a workplace injury.

 Check to make sure your insurance will cover lawsuits for breach of contract